hdShang/arxiv-daily/docs/cs-RO/2025-11-12/papers/251109331v1-corl-mppi-enhancing-mppi-with-learnable-behaviours-for-efficient-and.md

 ---
 layout: default
-title: CoRL-MPPI: Enhancing MPPI With Learnable Behaviours For Efficient And Provably-Safe Multi-Robot Collision Avoidance
+title: "CoRL-MPPI: Enhancing MPPI With Learnable Behaviours For Efficient And Provably-Safe Multi-Robot Collision Avoidance"
 ---

 # CoRL-MPPI: Enhancing MPPI With Learnable Behaviours For Efficient And Provably-Safe Multi-Robot Collision Avoidance